 Kate has spoken at both national and local genealogical societies, libraries, and conferences, including the National Genealogical Society Family History Conference, New England Regional Genealogical Consortium, Ohio Genealogical Society Conference, and RootsTech.

 Kate completed Boston University's Certificate in Genealogical Research in May 2020.
-Since that time she has completed continuing education at the Institute of Genealogy and Historical Research (IGHR) and the Genealogical Research Institute of Pittsburgh (GRIP).
-She currently serves on the Board of the North Hills Genealogists (NHG) and as their Delegate to the National Genealogical Society (NGS).
-She is the Vice-Chair for the National Genealogical Society Delegate Council Steering Committee.
-In addition, she is the Publicity Chairperson for the Western Pennsylvania Genealogical Society (WPGS).
-She is a member of the Association of Professional Genealogists (APG).
+Since then, she has completed continuing education at the Institute of Genealogy and Historical Research (IGHR), the Genealogical Research Institute of Pittsburgh (GRIP), and the Salt Lake Institute of Genealogy (SLIG).
+She is a graduate of ProGen 58.

-Although Kate has been working on her own family history since she was 16, her interest in investigating and researching on a professional level was piqued when she served as an Archives Technician at the National Archives and Records Administration (NARA) while completing her undergraduate studies.
+Although Kate has been working on her own family history since she was sixteen, her interest in investigating and researching on a professional level was piqued when she served as an Archives Technician at the National Archives and Records Administration (NARA) while completing her undergraduate studies.
 She worked as a resource for amateur and professional genealogical researchers, alike, assisting them in conducting database and archives records research.
-Additionally, she garnered experience with primary source documents in her first position with NARA where she worked in the holdings maintenance department preserving and cataloging records dating back to the 1800's.
+Additionally, she gained experience with primary source documents in her first position with NARA where she worked in the holdings maintenance department preserving and cataloging records dating back to the 1800s.